Heal Faster with Laser Surgery for Fistula

 • Extrasphincteric (<3%): Extrassphicteric anal fistula originates at the rectum or sigmoid colon and extends downward, crossing the levator muscles to reach the ischiorectal fossa.

-• Specific or secondary to pathological process, such as ulcerative colitis, tuberculosis, Crohn’s disease, trauma, and other morbid conditions; and
+• Specific or secondary to pathological process, such as ulcerative colitis, tuberculosis, Crohn’s disease, trauma, and other morbid conditions

 • Nonspecific or secondary to infection of the anal glands.